alicebob/miniredis/README.md

 	}
 	defer s.Close()

-	// Optionally set keys your code expects: s.Set("foo", "bar")
+	// Optionally set some keys your code expects: s.Set("foo", "bar")
+	s.HSet("some", "other", "key")

 	// Run your code and see if it behaves.
-	// A connect example using the redigo libary from
+	// An example using the redigo libary from "github.com/garyburd/redigo/redis": c, err := redis.Dial("tcp", s.Addr())
-	// "github.com/garyburd/redigo/redis":
-	c, err := redis.Dial("tcp", s.Addr())
 	_, err = c.Do("SET", "foo", "bar")

-	// Optionally check the server values:
+	// Optionally check values in redis:
-	s.Get("foo")
+	if s.Get("foo") != "bar" {
+        t.Error("'foo' has the wrong value")
+    }
 }
 ```